Author: Jadranka Bokan

 For example, if you should learn the word das Vergnügen (pleasure), try to memorize it within at least one example: das mache ich aus purem Vergnügen or das Buch ist ein tolles Lesevergnügen.

-If you cannot find a suitable example, bare in mind that free online dictionaries always contain many example sentences.
+If you don’t like the example sentence that you have in the textbook, please note that free online dictionaries always contain many example sentences.
 However, they can be sometimes complicated, like in DUDEN.
 That is why I recommend PONS.
 PONS also contains an online vocabulary trainer.

 Attention: don’t try to memorize all possible meanings of the new word that you are learning.
 Concentrate on finding as many examples as possible for just that one meaning of the word that you are currently learning and preferably find the one example that you like most and that you will be able to remember easily.
 Otherwise you will end up frustrated and will eventually give up.